ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 3. Once the build is over, copy the folder containing the builds and place it under the Addons folder of InstrumentStudio at `C:\Program Files\National Instruments\InstrumentStudio\Addons`.
 4. Now, open InstrumentStudio, create a new InstrumentStudio project, and save it.
-5. Within the project, create a manual layout by following `Add-Ons -> NI Example Plugins -> Game of Life` in Edit Layout.
+5. From the project window, click `Manual Layout` to open the Edit Layout dialog.
+   1. Navigate to `Add-Ons` -> `NI Example Plugins` -> `Conway's Game of Life`.
+   2. Create a large panel.
-6. Once the soft front panel is open, the Game of Life InstrumentStudio plugin will start running.
+6. Once the SFP is open, an instance of the plugin VI will start running in the backend.
+7. Click on the `Start` button to run the simulation to visualise Conway's Game of Life theory on the graph/game board.
+   1. The simulation will run indefinitely as long as there are 'births' and 'deaths' occurring on the graph.
+   2. Click on the `Stop` button to stop the simulation.
+8. The plugin VI instance will stop running on closure of the SFP.

 ### Stop the example plug-in